 Employees in Massachusetts, who are injured on the job, have a lot of questions when an injury prevents them from working and making money.
 These injured workers often ask:

 - What should I do when I’m injured at work?

 - Will I be paid while I’m out of work?

 - How much and when will I get paid?

 These are all great questions and it is extremely important to know the answers if you are hurt on the job.
-While I cannot possibly get into the details of all the specific situations that may occur in workers’ comp cases, below is a summary of the process and steps taken in the standard Massachusetts workers’ comp case.
+While I cannot possibly get into the details of all the specific situations that may occur in workers’ compensation cases, below is a summary of the process and steps taken in the standard Massachusetts workers’ compensation case.

 In situations where an employee is injured in a work accident, but doesn't go to the hospital or see a doctor right away, gives the workers' comp insurance company the ability to argue that the employee wasn't hurt on the job.
 This can create an issue with a workers' comp claim and result in the delay in payment of disability benefits.

-What if I am denied workers’ comp benefits?
+What if I am Denied Workers’ Compensation Benefits?